There are two VisionCam XM hardware generations available:

 Please note that no error checking is performed in the examples in order to simplify the code. |

 The following example shows how to configure the RTCC for using a rotary encoder to generate an adequate trigger signal.
-This is often useful for line scan applications (Dragster Line Scan sensor or Lince5M181 sensor in Line scan mode).
-The example uses DividerA withtin the Trigger Unit (VIB::TriggerGenerator) with the encoder signals A and B. The divider value EncoderDivider (1...) determines the ratio between encoder speed and trigger frequency. void SetupTrigger(unsigned int EncoderDivider)
+A divider is used to reduce the frequency of the signal.
+The example uses DividerA withtin the Trigger Unit (VIB::TriggerGenerator) with the encoder signals A and B. The divider value EncoderDivider (1...) determines the ratio between encoder speed and trigger frequency.
+This setup can be used to adapt the frequency for line scan applications, or to trigger a frame after a certain number of encoder steps. void SetupTrigger(unsigned int EncoderDivider)

 {